TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 4440a18a1527  postgres    "docker-entrypoint.s…"  ...
 0.0.0.0:5432->5432/tcp  docker_db_1
 ```

-Now we need to connect the application to the database and to do this we can leverage flask-postgresql.
+Now we need to connect the application to the database and to do this we can leverage flask-sqlalchemy.
 As we will use this at every stage of the life of the application, the requirement goes among the production ones.
 We also need psycopg2 as it is the library used to connect to Postgres.

 ``` { .text filename="requirements/production.txt" }
 Flask